2024 Digital Marketing Benchmarks by Marketing Tatctic and Activity

 Top 10 Critical Metrics, KPIs, and Expected Conversion Ratios for Digital Ad Marketing

 2. Conversion Rate: This is the ultimate measure of success, as it shows the percentage of people who take your desired action after clicking your ad (e.g., making a purchase or signing up for a newsletter).
-Conversion rates can vary widely, but a good starting point is 1-5%.
+Conversion rates vary widely, but a good starting point is 1-5%.

 Remember, these are just expected conversion ratios and averages.
-Your actual results may vary depending on your specific industry, target audience, and campaign goals.
+Your results may vary depending on your industry, target audience, and campaign goals.
 However, by tracking these key metrics and KPIs, you can gain valuable insights into your ad campaign’s performance and make data-driven decisions to optimize it for success.

 Google PPC advertising